This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Slowly stir in heavy cream in small amounts.
 The caramel will bubble vigorously, but continue adding cream until it is incorporated and the caramel is smooth.

-• Add the vanilla and rum, if using.
+• Add the vanilla extract and rum, if using.

 • Add in cold butter and stir slowly to bring down the temperature of the caramel.
 Stir until completely smooth.